 Audition Day Registration Form (submitted online)

-Dance Program Auditions: Auditions for admission into the undergraduate Dance program for Fall 2013 will take place on the following date.
+Auditions for admission into the undergraduate Dance program for Fall 2014 will take place on the following date:

 Check-in Time – 10:00AM